s3h10r/polaroidme/README.md

 ```
 Usage:

-  polaroidme.py [options] source-image [size] [alignment] [title]
+  polaroidme [options] source-image [size] [alignment] [title]

 Where:

   source-image  name of the image file to transform.
 If no extension is
                 specified .jpg is assumed.
   size          size of the picture part of the polaroid (default=800)
-  alignment     one of 'top', 'left', 'bottom', 'right' or 'center'.
-This
+  alignment     This specifies the portion (crop) of the image to include in the final
-                specifies the portion (crop) of the image to include in the final
+                output.
+One of 'top', 'left', 'bottom', 'right' or 'center'.
-                output. 'top' and 'left' are synonomous as are 'bottom' and
+                'top' and 'left' are synonomous as are 'bottom' and
-                'right'. (default="center")
+                'right'. (default="center").
+Omitted if --nocrop option is set
   title         If specified defines the caption to be displayed at the
                 bottom of the image. (default=None)